Bitact/Bitact/README.md

 # Hi there, I'm Romulus72

 ### About Me
 I am a software engineer focused on building high-performance systems and backend applications.
-I specialize in compiled languages and structured application development.
+I specialize in compiled languages and structured application development and i have been coding for a few years.

 - I am currently working on VDump
 - How to reach me: jet@astermail.org